 In October 2011, we entered into a collaboration agreement with Kissei Pharmaceutical Co., Ltd., or Kissei, to perform research and development services relating to MN-221 (bedoradrine) in exchange for a non-refundable upfront payment of \$2.5 million.
-Under the terms of the agreement, we are responsible for all costs to be incurred in the performance of these services.
 We assessed the services in accordance with the authoritative guidance and concluded that the two studies to be performed under the agreement represented two separate performance obligations.
-The transaction price was allocated between the two studies that were deemed separate performance obligations based on the expected costs to be incurred for each obligation.
-Revenue is recognized proportional to the total costs expected for each performance obligation as incurred over the service period.
-The first study was completed in 2013.
-The amount received from Kissei and allocated, net of the amount recorded as revenue, is included on the balance sheet as current-term deferred revenue.
-No revenue was recognized in the three and nine months ended September 30, 2021 and 2020, in connection with the collaboration agreement with Kissei.
-As of September 30, 2021, we and Kissei were mutually working to terminate the collaboration agreement and cancel the second study contemplated thereunder.
-In October 2021, we refunded \$1.3 million of the prepayment and we expect to finalize the termination agreement by December 31, 2021.
+No services have been provided under the collaboration agreement subsequent to completion of the first study that was completed in 2013.
+In October 2021, we refunded \$1.3 million of the prepayment.
+As of March 31, 2022, we and Kissei were working to mutually terminate the collaboration agreement and cancel the second study contemplated thereunder and we expect to finalize the termination agreement in 2022.

 In December 2005, Avigen, Inc. and Genzyme Corporation entered into an Assignment Agreement (the "Genzyme Agreement") in which Genzyme acquired certain gene therapy intellectual property, programs and other related assets from Avigen in exchange for an initial \$12.0 million payment.
 Avigen could also receive additional development milestone payments, sublicensing fees and royalty payments based on the successful development of products by Genzyme utilizing technologies previously developed by Avigen.
-Avigen was subsequently acquired by the Company in December 2009 along with Avigen's rights and obligations under the Genzyme Agreement.
-If Genzyme fails to diligently pursue the commercialization or marketing of products using the assigned technology, as specified in the Genzyme Agreement, some of the rights assigned could revert back to the Company at a future date.
-The development milestones outlined in the Genzyme Agreement did not meet the definition of a substantive milestone obligation under authoritative guidance on revenue recognition for milestone payments, as Genzyme is responsible for the development of the products and there is no further substantive service effort required by the Company.
-In March 2021, the Company received notice that a gene therapy product based on AAV (adeno-associated virus) vector technology, which is covered under the Genzyme Agreement, achieved two clinical development milestones, triggering two milestone payments.
-Accordingly, the Company recognized revenue of \$4 million for the nine months ended September 30, 2021.
+We subsequently acquired Avigen in December 2009 along with Avigen's rights and obligations under the Genzyme Agreement.
+If Genzyme fails to diligently pursue the commercialization or marketing of products using the assigned technology, as specified in the Genzyme Agreement, some of the rights assigned could revert back to us at a future date.

+The development milestones outlined in the Genzyme Agreement did not meet the definition of a substantive milestone obligation under authoritative guidance on revenue recognition for milestone payments, as Genzyme was responsible for the development of the products and there is no further substantive service effort required by us.
+In March 2021, we received notice that a gene therapy product based on AAV (adeno-associated virus) vector technology, which was covered under the Genzyme Agreement, achieved two clinical development milestones, triggering two milestone payments.
+Accordingly, we recognized revenue of \$4 million during the three months ended March 31, 2021.